akuklev/LiterateKotlin/README.md

 ## Comments
 Our proposal from the first section implies mandatory indentation for all non-inline blocks.
 Thus, all remaining unindented lines are top-level definitions (`class …`, `object …`, …) and directives (`package …`, `import …`).
 These necessarily begin with an annotation or a keyword.
-Annotations readily begin with an `@`, and it won't be too much pain to prepend `@` to top-level keywords: `@import` already looks familiar from CSS, `@data class` and `@sealed class` make perfect sense anyway: most modifier keywords are nothing but inbuilt annotations.
+Annotations readily begin with an `@`, and it won't be too much pain to prepend `@` to top-level keywords: `@import` already looks familiar from CSS, `@data class` and `@sealed class` make perfect sense anyway, as most modifier keywords are nothing but inbuilt annotations.

 In this way, every code line either starts with an `@`, or is an indented line following a code line (with possibly one or more blank lines in between).
 Let us require the compiler to skim all the lines that do not meet this specification.
 These other lines can now be used for the accompanying text written “as is” without fencing.
 We suggest using (La)TeX hybrid-mode Markdown (`\usepackage[hybrid]{markdown}`): it has excellent readability while providing the whole power of (La)TeX, the golden standard for writing technical and scientific papers.

-Freely interleaving the code and accompanying text, without fencing either, is the perfect fit for literate programming.
-The very same file can be either fed into a Kotlin compiler to produce a binary or into a Markdown/TeX processor to produce a paper.
+Freely interleaving the code and accompanying text, without fencing, is the perfect fit for literate programming.
+The very same file can be either fed into a Kotlin compiler to produce a binary or into a Markdown/TeX processor to produce an expository paper.

 Sometimes, it is still desirable to comment on a single line.
 Since at least 1958, em-dashes ` — ` surrounded by whitespaces have been used for single-line comments to separate code and text.
 It seems to be a typographically perfect solution, but the standard PC keyboard layout lacks em-dash.
 Ada, Agda, Eiffel, Elm, Haskell, Lua, SQL, and several other languages use double dash `--` as an ASCII substitute for em-dashes, but this is incompatible with the C-style decrement operator.
-We propose to use the unicode em-dash and single backtick with mandatory whitespaces around as its ASCII-synonym.
+We think it is OK to allow non-ASCII characters as long as they have ASCII synonyms.
+Since the standard Mac OS keyboard layout and some others do include em dashes, we suggest using them, with mandatory whitespaces around, as the signle-line comment marker.
+A single backtick can be used as its 'ASCII-synonym': mandatory whitespaces disambiguate from any other valid usages in Kotlin.

 ## Plain text notebooks
 Jupyter-style notebooks can be seen as an interactive form of literate programming.
-The expository paper can (and should) contain runnable code samples to illustrate usages of the code being explained and test cases for each non-trivial function.
+The expository paper can and should contain runnable code samples to illustrate usages of the code being explained and test cases for each non-trivial function.
 These should be optimally displayed as runnable, editable, debbugable blocks with rich (visual, animated, interactive) output, that's what notebooks are build from.
 Since we see such blocks as an element of literate programming, we want to provide plain text syntax for them:
 ```kotlin
 @run sampleFunction(1, 3)